Winter Walking and Mountaineering: An Essential Kit List

 Loo Paper and Dog Poo Bags

 Leave no trace, even in winter.
-Use dog poo bags or a dedicated poo tube to pack out waste, preventing contamination during spring snowmelt.
+Use dog poo bags to carry out your waste and toilet roll.
+This prevents contamination of the mountain landscape and waterways during the springtime snowmelt.

 As you gear up for your next winter adventure, remember that preparation is the key to staying safe and having fun in the mountains.
 We hope this guide has given you the knowledge and confidence to pack wisely and step out into the snow with purpose.
 You can use our list as a starting place but keep tweeking things to fit your needs and as you figure out what you like.
 As always if you have any questions, need help choosing the right gear, or just want to share your winter adventures get in touch.
 Stay safe, stay warm, and we'll see you out there!